simon-javier/backup-manuscript-thesis/main.typ

 According to #cite(<ibm-2025a>), deep learning and neural networks tend to be used interchangeably in conversation, which can be confusing.
 It is important to note that the term “deep” in deep learning refers specifically to the number of layers within a neural network.
 A neural network with more than three layers, including the input and output layers, is typically classified as a deep learning algorithm.
 In contrast, networks with only two or three layers are considered basic neural networks.

-The neural networks used in this study are considered deep neural networks, since images of nails are very complex and has variations such as texture, color, and spatial patterns, which will require multiple hidden layers to effectively extract and learn these features for accurate classification.
+The neural networks used in this study are considered deep neural networks, since images of nails are very complex and have variations such as texture, color, and spatial patterns, which will require multiple hidden layers to effectively extract and learn these features for accurate classification.

 #figure(image("img/deep-neural-network-ibm.png"), caption: flex-caption(
   [Deep Neural Network Architecture #cite(<ibm-2025a>, form: "normal")],